WILLIE EVANS Jr.

-Enemies: Project: PEGASUS
+Enemies: Miss Thatcher, Project: PEGASUS

 Known Relatives: William (father), Doris ("Dee Dee", mother, deceased)

-Base of Operations: Formerly New Hope Memorial Hospital, Project: PEGASUS
+Base of Operations: Project: PEGASUS;

-Appearances: Fantastic Four I#203 (February, 1979)
+First Appearance: Fantastic Four I#203 (February, 1979)

 Weight: 80 lbs.

 Willie Jr. was normal at birth, but at the age of nine years, he lapsed into a coma.
-Identifying the radiation as the likely cause of the mutation, Willie's physician, Dr. Wallace, summoned Reed Richards to assist in the case.
-Reed had been a student of Dr. Wallace, and readily agreed to help, donating a "Comatron" to monitor his condition while they ran a few tests.
-Willie, however, sensing the presence of Richards, subconsciously created a monstrous version of the Fantastic Four (see bottom), which rampaged in the city.
+Identifying the radiation as the likely cause of the boy's affliction, Willie's physician, Dr. Wallace, summoned Reed Richards to assist in the case.
+Reed had been a student of Dr. Wallace, and readily agreed to help by donating a Comatron to monitor Willie's condition while they ran a few tests.
+Willie, however, sensing the presence of Richards, subconsciously created a monstrous version of the Fantastic Four, which rampaged in the city.

 (Iron Man Annual#8) - Grunt encouraged Willie to become increasingly hostile towards everyone in his environment.
-After Willie manifested his powers in public, he and his father began to receive threats, and they fled to a new location.
-This happened on several occasions until the research group Project: PEGASUS learned of this.
-They tracked the Evans down and abducted Willie, keeping him heavily sedated while they experimented to determine the extent of his powers.
-Willie, Sr. contacted the group X-Factor, initially believing them to be responsible for the abduction, and then requested their assistance in rescuing Willie.
+After Willie manifested his powers in school, he and his father began to receive threats, and they fled to a new location.
+This happened on several occasions until the research group Project: PEGASUS learned of it; they tracked the Evanses down and abducted Willie, keeping him heavily sedated while they experimented to determine the extent of his powers.
+Willie Sr. contacted the group X-Factor, initially believing them to be responsible for the abduction, and then requested their assistance in rescuing young Willie.

 As X-Factor, Iron Man, and the Guardsman opposed him, Willie used more and more power against them.
 The output of violent emotions and energy strengthened Grunt, who began forcing Willie to do his bidding, attacking even those who were attempting to help him.
-Grunt even blasted Willie's dad, and then revealed to Willie that he had killed his mother, and that Willie had subconsciously wanted it.
-Grunt grew in size and power, even manifesting himself to others present as he prepared to kill them all.
-Willie mustered all of his power and concentration, forcing Grunt back where he belonged.
-However, the effort required to do so proved terminal for Willie.
-After Willie's funeral, Grunt appeared on his grave, promising that they'd make everyone pay.
-However, with Willie dead, Grunt appeared to be powerless to do anything about it.
+Grunt even blasted Willie's father, and then revealed to Willie that he had also killed his mother, and that Willie had subconsciously wanted it.
+Grunt grew in size and power, even manifesting himself to others present in a monstrous form as he prepared to kill them all.
+But Willie mustered all of his power and concentration, forcing Grunt back to his subconscious, where he belonged.
+However, the effort required to do so proved fatal for Willie.
+As his tearful father cradled him in his arms, the dying Willie uttered his last words and wondered aloud, "Why, Daddy?
+Why was I born so... different?"

 Grunt was created by Bob Harras and Paul Neary.